plotly/dash-core-components/README.md

 ### The local build process

 `dash-core-components` now shares the same build process as `dash-renderer`.
 The build tool can be called by `npm run build` or `python scripts/build.py build`.
-There are several sub commands in `build.py`, they are explained in [dash-renderer guide](https://github.com/plotly/dash/blob/dev/CONTRIBUTING.md#dash-renderer-beginner-guide).
+There are several sub-commands in `build.py`; they are explained in the [dash-renderer guide](https://github.com/plotly/dash/blob/dev/CONTRIBUTING.md#dash-renderer-beginner-guide).

 ### Demo server